zama-ai/concrete/docs/dev/compilation/FHELinalgDialect.md

 // [4,5,6] + [2] = [6,7,8]
 // [7,8,9]   [3]   [10,11,12]
 //
-// The dimension #1 of operand #2 is stretched as it is equals to 1.
+// The dimension #1 of operand #2 is stretched as it is equal to 1.
 "FHELinalg.add_eint_int"(%a0, %a1) : (tensor<3x3x!FHE.eint<4>>, tensor<3x1xi5>) -> tensor<3x3x!FHE.eint<4>>

 // Returns the addition of a 3x3 matrix of encrypted integers and a 1x3 matrix (a line) of integers.